albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

 Before Java 8, we had to implement the `Comparator` interface.
 Java 8 introduced lambda and interface static method, which simplified the use of the `Comparator` interface.
 Following is a longer version of the above code, that will achieve the same thing.

-**⚠️ THE FOLLOWING EXAMPLE DOES NOT TAKE ADVATNAGE OF NEW CODE STYLE!!**
+**⚠️ THE FOLLOWING EXAMPLE DOES NOT TAKE ADVANTAGE OF NEW CODE STYLE!!**

 ```java
 package demo;